Back to recipes

 Skills

-Workflow Folder Structure
+Folder Structure

 src/workflows/

-steps/ # Shared step functions
+steps/ # shared step functions (e.g. stream helpers)

 chat/

-index.ts # Workflow orchestration function ("use workflow")
+index.ts # orchestration ("use workflow")

-steps/ # Workflow-specific steps ("use step")
+steps/ # workflow-specific steps ("use step")

 history.ts